MCV is a blood test marker that measures red blood cells.

 At any rate, you don’t actually have to know anything about how they get the number.

-But we don’t actually have to know anything about how they get the number, we just have to know what the number we’ve been given means for our health.
+You just have to know what the number we’ve been given means for your health.

 - Liver disease

 If you have a particularly high result you’re going to want to get some extra tests done.

 The most common cause of high MCV results is Macrocytic Anemia, also called Macrocytosis.
 This means that your blood cells are too large.
 If your results are high your doctor will likely want to run further tests.
 But note that elevated levels are often a benign or very low risk.

 What Does a Low MCV Test Result Mean?

 Just like a low reading, there’s a variety of reasons why you result might be high.
 The most common cause being anemia.